isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/user-documentation/index.md

 ### The Laserfiche Sign In web part

 This SharePoint web part allows you to export files directly from SharePoint to Laserfiche.
 It provides the essential functionality of the SharePoint/Laserfiche Integration.
-Advanced Settings can be configured in the [Admin Configuration Web Part](#the-admin-configuration-web-part).
+Advanced Settings can be configured in the [Admin Configuration Documentation](../admin-documentation/configure-app-in-laserfiche).
 For more information, consult the [Sign In Usage Guide](./sign-in-usage)

 ### The Admin Configuration web part

 This SharePoint web part is used to define how SharePoint metadata should map to Laserfiche metadata when sending Documents from SharePoint to Laserfiche, as well as where to save the document itself in Laserfiche.
 This web part contains three tabs.
-For more information, consult the [Admin Configuration Documentation](./admin-config-usage)
+For more information, consult the [Admin Configuration Documentation](../admin-documentation/configure-app-in-laserfiche)